qcif-training/singularity-containers/_episodes/12-singularity-intro.md

 ### Loading Singularity on your HPC

-On some HPC systems, Singularity is automatically available, and some systems need a module load command.
+> ## Is Singularity automatically available?
-* QUT: no command needed
+>
-* UQ: module load singularity/3.5.0
+> On some HPC systems, Singularity is automatically available, and some systems need a module load command.
-* JCQ: no command needed
+{: .callout}

 Please test you have Singularity available by running:
 ```